 The Best Multimeters for DIYers and Pros

 Want to test your home's wiring or repair an electric appliance?
-Get shopping tips and five recommendations to help you find the best multimeter for your project.
+Get shopping tips as well as our top tool recommendations for both at-home do-it-yourselfers and pros.

-From testing batteries to determining the amount of voltage in an electrical circuit, the multimeter is a standard diagnostic tool found in virtually every electrician’s tool kit.
-But multimeters also come in handy for DIYers who want to test their home’s wiring or repair their electrical appliances.
+From testing batteries to determining the amount of voltage in an electrical circuit, the multimeter is a standard diagnostic tool often found in electricians’ tool kits.
+But multimeters also come in handy for DIYers who want to test their home’s wiring or repair electrical appliances.
 They’re also practical for hobbyists—folks who like to tinker with electronic circuits in the building of things like pedometers, motors, and humidity sensors.

 Prior to the development of multimeters (also called multitesters), individual meters were used to test circuits for voltage (voltmeter), resistance (ohmmeter), and current (ammeter).
 Today’s multimeters combine those testing capabilities into a single tool, letting you perform a variety of electrical tests with one device.

-A wide variety of multimeters are available, designed for both basic and advanced circuit testing and geared to different projects and/or specialties.
+A wide variety of multimeters are available, designed for both basic and advanced circuit testing and geared toward different projects and/or specialties.
 While a DIYer can usually get by with a no-frills tool, electricians and HVAC pros will benefit from some of the advanced options found on professional models.
-Read on to learn what to look for and to find out why we recommend these best multimeter options for DIYers and pros alike.
+Read on to learn what to look for and to find out why we recommend the favorites listed below:

 - BEST FOR ELECTRONICS: Greenlee DM-45 Multimeter

-- BEST FOR AUTOS: Fluke 88 V/A Automotive Multimeter
+- BEST FOR AUTOS: Fluke 88 V/A KIT Automotive Multimeter Combo Kit

-- BEST FOR PROS: Fluke 87V/E2 Industrial Multimeter
+- BEST FOR PROS: Fluke 87V/E2 Industrial Electrician Combo Kit

 Basic and Advanced Functions